|

 predicted that value-added IP-based services would soon

-enable internet and media giants -- Microsoft, Yahoo,
+enable internet and media giants like Microsoft, Yahoo,

 share of telecom industry revenues.